zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/setting-up-liferay-dxp/clustering-for-high-availability/clustering-search.md

 Create a Solr Cloud (cluster) managed by _Apache Solr Zookeeper_.
 Connect the DXP cluster to Zookeeper and finish the final configurations to connect the two clusters.

+## What's Next

+Now that you've configured a search engine cluster for DXP, you can continue addressing the [DXP clustering requirements](./clustering-for-high-availability.md#clustering-requirements).
+The next requirement is to [configure Cluster Link](./configuring-cluster-link.md) to enable communication and cache replication between DXP cluster nodes.

 ## Additional Information

 * [Installing Elasticsearch](https://help.liferay.com/hc/en-us/articles/360028711132-Installing-Elasticsearch)